 There is a high degree of uncertainty about future levels of funding for local government.
-For a number of years, the Council have only received a one-year funding settlement rather than a multi-year funding settlement which will provide some certainty around funding streams however there remains some uncertainty on the long-term impact on the Council's financial position as a result of any reset or recalculation in how and where government funding will be targeted in future financial settlements.
-There are also other areas outside the Councils control such as the war in Ukraine and the global economy.
+For a number of years, the Council have only received a one year funding settlement rather than a multi-year funding settlement which will provide some certainty around funding streams however there remains some uncertainty on the long-term impact on the Council's financial position as a result of the war in Ukraine and the global economy.
 The Council has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Council might be impaired because of a need to close facilities and reduce levels of service provision.